Trajinera in Xochimilco, Mexico

 Is environmental pollution an issue in Mexico?

-Pollution isn’t an issue in most of the parts of Mexico where we work; however, Mexico City has a notoriously bad pollution and it can be an irritant, especially for anyone with sensitive eyes or a history of allergies.
-Be sure to pack eye drops, allergy medicines, or anything else that may help you deal.
+Pollution isn’t an issue in most of the parts of Mexico where we work; however, Mexico City has notoriously bad pollution, and it can be an irritant, especially for anyone with sensitive eyes or a history of allergies.
+Be sure to pack eye drops, allergy medicines, or anything else that may help you deal with it.

 Does Mexico have earthquakes?